garrandall/popular-music-data/tracks/ooh-boy-rose-royce.md

 If I had one wish, and wishes came true
 I'd wish to be able to say these words to you

-Ooh boy, I love you so
+Oh boy, I love you so
 Never ever, ever gonna let you go
 Once I get my hands on you
-Ooh boy, I hope with all my might
+Oh boy, I hope with all my might
 You feel the same way too

-Ooh boy, I love you so
+Oh boy, I love you so
 Never ever, ever gonna let you go
 Once I get my hands on you
-Ooh boy, I wish I could make
+Oh boy, I wish I could make
 This dream come true

-Ooh boy, I love you so
+Oh boy, I love you so
 Never ever, ever gonna let you go
 Once I get my hands on you
-Ooh boy, I hope with all my might
+Oh boy, I hope with all my might
 You feel the same way too